arnaud-clere/MSFS_HandOnMouse/README.md

 *NB: The default smart trim sensitivity works well for most default aircrafts but not all, so, you can adjust it in a custom mappings file (use the "..." button)*

-## Version 1.2
+## Smart Throttle

-Adds other smart mappings :
-- flaps maximum value adapts to the current aircraft
-- throttle minimum value adapts to the current aircraft to enable reverse throttle when available
+Minimum value adapts to the current aircraft to enable reverse throttle when available

 > When the runway is short, reverse throttle need to be used as soon as the aircraft touches the ground but not before!
 > In real life, the reverse range is protected by detents.